SoSly/EcoTale/docs/mobs/bat/flow-field-navigation.md

 Bats access the flow field by looking up the Roost BlockEntity at their HOME position.
 No explicit sharing with bats is needed—once the roost has a solution, its bats can use it.

-When a roost successfully generates a flow field solution, it should advertise the solution to other roosts in the same chunk that are within 5 blocks of Y-level (above or below).
+When a roost successfully generates a flow field solution, it should advertise the solution to other roosts that share the same starting cell.

 Nearby roosts that receive an advertised solution should adopt it rather than generating their own, reducing redundant computation.
 They still need to validate that the solution works for their position (the inward field must be reachable from their location).